Brunch & Batter

 Instructions

 • Place the butter and salt into a medium bowl.
-With an electric mixer or whisk, whip the butter until light and fluffy.
+With an electric mixer, whip the butter on medium-high speed until light, fluffy, and pale in color (2-3 minutes).

-½ cup (1 stick or 4 ounces) unsalted butter, at room temperature, ¼ teaspoon Kosher or sea salt
+½ cup (1 stick or 4 ounces) unsalted butter, at room temperature, preferably European-style butter*, ¼ teaspoon kosher or sea salt

-• In a separate bowl, mash the strawberries with a fork until you have a puree.
-You will want 2 tbsp.
+• In a separate bowl, mash the strawberries with a fork until they form a puree.
+For a smoother consistency, you can use a food processor.
+Measure out 2 tablespoons of the strawberry puree for the recipe.

-• Fold in the basil and stir.
-Taste for seasoning.
-Add the honey if the strawberries are not as sweet.
+• Fold in the basil.
+Taste for seasoning, adding more salt or honey if needed.
 Serve immediately or refrigerate for up to 2 weeks.

 Notes